jezze/berk/README.md

     $ berk show -e

+### Transfer files

+You can transfer files over to your remote.
+Just run something like:

+    $ berk send "myfile.txt" "/home/myname/myfile.txt" "myhost"

+You can send the same file to the same destination on multiple machines in one go as well by just adding more remotes at the end.

+### Tags

-To do more advanced setups you can, using berk config, set tags seperated by space, on each remote.
-This way you can tell berk to only execute commands on remotes with a certain tag.
+To do more advanced setups you can tag remotes.
+This way you can for instance tell berk to only execute commands on remotes with a certain tag.
 On our remote we can add two tags called "beer" and "donut" using:

     $ berk config set tags "beer donut" "myhost"